Chicago's Direct Vinyl Record Buyer

 Retail Value vs. Real-World Offers

 Many sellers total their collections using Discogs median pricing.
 That number reflects individual retail sales over time — not what an entire collection sells for in one transaction.
-If you're unsure why store offers differ from those totals, read our explanation of Discogs median value vs. bulk cash pricing .
+Store offers are lower because they reflect immediate cash payment, the time and labor of processing a collection, and the risk of reselling each record individually.

 How We Approach Offers

-We pay a percentage of realistic resale value based on condition, demand, and market trends.
-Bulk offers reflect immediate payment, processing labor, and resale risk — not peak historical sales.
+We pay a percentage of realistic resale value based on condition, demand, and current market trends.
+Our offers reflect immediate cash payment, not peak historical auction prices — but we move quickly and you walk away paid the same day.

-And one important note: please do not clean your records before bringing them in.
-Improper cleaning often causes permanent damage.
+One important note: please do not clean your records before bringing them in.
+Improper cleaning causes permanent damage.
 We handle evaluation and preparation professionally.